The S-70B Seahawk is 19.76 metres long

-The complex and breathtaking de-install of the Wessex helicopter, and installation of the new Seahawk is taking place from Monday 1 July to Friday 5 July.
-Visitors to the Museum may be able to catch glimpses from the Tasman Light Gallery of the helicopter being lifted 10 metres into the air and impressively rigged into place in the 15 metre ceiling space above the Navy Gallery.
+The complex and breathtaking de-install of the Wessex helicopter, and installation of the new Seahawk took place from Monday 1 July to Friday 5 July, 2019.
+Visitors to the Museum were able to catch glimpses from the Tasman Light Gallery of the helicopter being lifted 10 metres into the air and impressively rigged into place in the 15 metre ceiling space above the Navy Gallery.

 The Museum is very grateful to the Royal Australian Navy for adding this exciting piece of naval history into the Australian National Maritime Collection.